GaspardCulis/minescrap/README.md

 Features :
 ----------
-- ⚡️ Fast , uses masscan to scan IPs and  Redis to store found servers.
+- ⚡️ Fast , uses masscan to scan IPs in real-time.
 - 🌐 Express API to query found servers and players with a wide variety of filters.
+- 🗃️ Multi database support to store found servers.
 - 🎨 Fancy colored command line outputs.

 Installation & Setup :